royyoung388/CardGame/src/README.txt

 # Structure
-Rule.java.
-Interface, defined 3 common rule, Is the boardGame end?
-Who is the winner?
-Is the move valid?
+Main.java.
+Start the game.
+Game.java.
+Entrance for the game.
+It contains BlackJack Game, and TE Game.

-BoardGame.java.
-Abstract Class, a base class, implements the Rule interface.
-Defined several general methods and abstract methods.
+CardGame.java.
+Abstract Class, a base class, contains the general variables, and defined several general methods and abstract methods.
+It Represents general card game, a typical procedure: start -> new round -> is round end -> end round -> is game end -> end.

-TTTGame.java.
-Tic-tac-toe boardGame, inherits the BoardGame class.
+BlackJackGame.java.
+BlackJack game, inherits the CardGame class.
+Implements all the abstract method.
-OACGame.java.
-Order and Chaos boardGame, inherits the BoardGame class.
-CustomTTTGame.java.
-Custom tic-tac-toe boardGame, inherits the BoardGame class.
+TEGame.java.
+TE game, inherits the BoardGame class.
+Implements all the abstract method.

+Card.java.
+Represents one card, has rank and suit.
+Deck.java.
+It includes the draw deck and discard deck.
+When draw deck is empty, the discard deck will reshuffle into draw deck automatically.

+Hand.java.
+Abstract class, represents one hand.
+It has a card list, status and bet for this hand.
+BJHand.java.
+Extends from Hand.java.
+Has method to judge BlackJack, and split this hand.
+TEHand.java.
+Extends from Hand.java.
+According to the rule, hand may hit, stand.
+This class has no extra feature.

+Player.java.
+An abstract class.
+It has attribute of hand list, name, money and other general method.
+BJPlayer.java.
+BlackJack Player, extends Player.
+BJPlayer may split or double the hand, then the bet and money will also change.
+BJDealer.java.
+BlackJack game dealer.
+Extends from BJPlayer, because the dealer is similar to BJPlayer.
+When show hand, only show the first card.
+TEPlayer.java.
+Extends from Player.
+TEPlayer may stand or hit the hand.
+Beside it also can transfer to banker.
+TEBanker.java.
+Banker in TE game.
+It extends from Player rather than TEPlayer.
+Because it's only a decorator, not an actual player.

+CardTools.java.
+Some tools for card game.
+E.g. get the face of a card, get the all possible value for a card list.
 Utils.java.
-General methods to check the board with win condition.

-Cell.java.
-One cell on the board, used to record the mark.
-Board.java.
-Board, made by 2D cells list.

-Player.java.
-Player, has a name.
-Team.java.
-Team, has a symbol, every team consists of at least 1 player.

-ScoreBoard.java.
-Scoreboard, record the score of every team.

-Game.java.
-Control the 3 games.
-Decided to play which boardGame, and start a new boardGame or replay.
-Main.java.
-Start the Game.
+Utils about checking input to simply the error handling.

 # Robust
 Every input will be checked.
 If you input the wrong information, there will be an error, and asking for a new input.
-For every move, the boardGame will check the validation.
-For custom TTT boardGame, the relationship between team number and player number, board size and win condition will be checked.
-And you are not allowed to input the same team symbol.

 # Scalability And Extensibility
-Board scalability: Create different size of cell list will create different size of board.
-Player Scalability: Shows in Team.java and Player.java.
-Multiply players can be added to same team.
-And every team will choose the next player to make a move.
-Extensibility: Shows in the Rule.java interface, BoardGame.java base class.
-Creating a new class by inheriting the BoardGame makes extensibility possible.
+Scalability:
+For TE game, it can decide the number of players.
+For other card game with different cards, initializing the deck with different card list.
+If one player has more hands, just creating new hand and add to player's hand list.

+Extensibility:
+Extends the CardGame.java, and implements all the general producer will create a new card game.
+Extends the Player.java and implements necessary methods, then you can get a new player with different behavior.

 # instruction
-1. you should choose which boardGame you want to play.
+1. You should choose which card game you want to play.

-2.1 If you chose the TTT BoardGame, the team and player will be defined as Team 1 with player O, Team 2 with player X, which is not changeable.
-And the board will be 3X3.
-Then, you should follow the prompt to input row and column to make a move.
-After every move, the boardGame will judge if the boardGame is end, or change the player.
-At the end, the scoreboard will record the score of every team.

-2.2 If you chose the OAC BoardGame, the team and player will be defined as Team 1 with player Order, Team 2 with player Chaos, which is not changeable.
-And the board will be 6X6.
+2.1.
+If you choose the BlackJack Game, which only have one player with one dealer.
-Then, you should follow the prompt to input chess, row and column to make a move.
+Then, you should follow the prompt to do actions.
-After every move, the boardGame will judge if the boardGame is end, or change the player.
+After every round, the game will judge if the game is end.
-At the end, the scoreboard will record the score of every team.
+You can also choose to end the game.

-2.3 If you chose the Custom TTT BoardGame, you should input the board size, team number, team symbols, player number, win condition following the prompt.
+2.2.
+If you choose the TE Game, you need to input the number of players.
-The boardGame will automatically distribute the players and teams which will be shown.
-Then, you should follow the prompt to input row, column to make a move.
+Then every player should follow the prompt to do actions.
-After every move, the boardGame will judge if the boardGame is end, or change the team and player.
+After every round, the game will judge if the game is end.
-At the end, the scoreboard will record the score of every team.

-3. After each boardGame, you can decide play again or not.
-If you want to play again, the scoreboard will not be reset which means the score will be remembered.
-If you want to play a new boardGame, the scoreboard will be reset, and you will be asked to choose a new game.
+Every player can also choose to end the game.